 Explore Our Town: Bristol

 The local legends, historical happenings, and backyard secrets of Bristol, Rhode Island, are the focus of Our Town, an ongoing Rhode Island PBS community project.
-Rhode Island PBS premieres the documentary Our Town: Bristol in March 2018.

 Residents of Bristol are especially urged to participate, but one need not be a resident of the particular town - just have a great town story to tell.
 Planning meetings and a workshop lead up to the period allocated for filming.
 During the planning meetings, participants discuss and choose the subjects and locations they want to include in the documentary about their town.